 The key in the technology of SaltX is that the salt can be charged and discharged thousands of times without losing its characteristics.
 The technology works very much like a battery.

 A simple way to describe it, saltwater is boiled which leads to the salt and water being separated from each other.
 A dry salt is what remains in the chamber.

 The boiling water ends up in a second and separate vessel.
 A valve is closed and keeps the two from each other, the boiling water condenses.

 When opening the valve, the water then reunites with the salt, a chemical reaction takes place and heat energy is released.
 The vessel where the water has been during the separation, gets very cold due to an equalisation of the energy balance.

-The charge and recharge process of the salt is taking place in a closed vacuum system.
+The charge and recharge process of the salt takes place in a closed vacuum system.
 Therefore, it can be repeated almost unlimited number of times.
-The salt can be heated/charged with any energy, from renewable solar and wind energy to waste heat from an engine or a gas burner.
+The salt can be heated/charged with any energy, from renewable energy to waste heat from an engine or a gas burner.